tabekawa/Thermodynamics_MouseLiver/README.md

 ## Mouse

-The input data for the analysis performed in Abekawa et al. is in this directory.
+The input .mat file for the analysis performed in Abekawa et al. is in this directory.

 ## Supplementary data files